Asean energy ministers renew push to go green

-SINGAPORE - Asean has exceeded its energy efficiency goals, reducing its energy intensity by more than 20 per cent in 2016 compared to 2005 levels, well ahead of its 2020 target.
+Asean has exceeded its energy efficiency goals, reducing its energy intensity by more than 20 per cent in 2016 compared with 2005 levels, well ahead of its 2020 target.

 The grouping, which Singapore chairs this year, also said that it would set up green building codes for the entire region, and that it would sign a memorandum of understanding with the International Renewable Energy Agency (Irena).

-These were among the several announcements made at the Asean Ministers on Energy Meeting (Amem) on Monday (Oct 29), which was held for the first time together with Singapore International Energy Week.
+These were among the several announcements made at the Asean Ministers on Energy Meeting yesterday, which was held for the first time together with Singapore International Energy Week.

 Minister for Trade and Industry Chan Chun Sing said in his opening speech that holding the two events in the same period was to "facilitate the exchange of ideas between top policymakers and energy industry practitioners".

-"Through stronger collaboration and the sharing of innovative ideas and best practices, we can adopt better ideas to prepare our people, cities and countries to navigate the changing energy landscape."
+"Through stronger collaboration and the sharing of innovative ideas and best practices, we can adopt better ideas to prepare our people, cities and countries to navigate the changing energy landscape," said Mr Chan.

-Singapore International Energy Week, the annual event that brings together energy industry policymakers and players from around the world, opens on Tuesday (Oct 30).
+Singapore International Energy Week, the annual event that brings together energy industry policymakers and players from around the world, opens today.

-Mr Chan said on Monday that the Asean energy ministers welcomed the development of green building codes for all countries in the region.
+Mr Chan said yesterday that the Asean energy ministers welcomed the development of green building codes for all countries in the region.

+It is important for us to continue working closely together in order to facilitate Asean's energy transformation to sustain economic growth, generate greater business opportunities and improve lives in the region.

+MINISTER FOR TRADE AND INDUSTRY CHAN CHUN SING, on Asean countries' commitment to deepen cooperation.

-To this end, the Asean Centre for Energy recommended that all member states establish a central body to handle certification and improve coordination between the public and private sector, among other suggestions.
+To this end, the Asean Centre for Energy recommended that all member states establish a central body to handle certification and improve coordination between the public and private sectors, among other suggestions.

 The Asean Centre for Energy will now raise awareness on green codes and building the necessary capabilities in each Asean country to implement the recommendations.